codac-team/codac/doc/doc/dev/info_dev.rst

 .. rubric:: API technical documentation

-Build the API technical documentation using Doxygen:
+For building the API technical documentation using Doxygen:

 .. code-block:: bash

   # Install Doxygen with
   sudo apt install doxygen graphviz

-  # Build the doc
-  cd build
-  make api

 The API pages will be generated in :file:`build/doc/api/html/`.